IBM-Cloud/docs/troubleshoot/ts_apps.md

 ## {{site.data.keyword.Bluemix_notm}} Live Sync icons aren't shown
 {: #ts_llz_lkb_3r}

-You created an app in IBM Bluemix DevOps Services, but the IBM Bluemix Live Sync icons aren't shown in the Web IDE.
+You created an app, but the IBM Bluemix Live Sync icons aren't shown in the Web IDE.

-When you edit a Node.js app in the DevOps Services Web IDE, the {{site.data.keyword.Bluemix_notm}} live edit, quick restart, and debug icons aren't shown.
+When you edit a Node.js app in the Web IDE, the {{site.data.keyword.Bluemix_notm}} live edit, quick restart, and debug icons aren't shown.
 {: tsSymptoms}

 The icons aren't available in these circumstances: